 - 28 oz Fire Roasted Crushed Tomatoes

 - Preheat oven to 350F.

 - In a large pot, cook lasagna noodles according to package.
 Drain, lay each noodle flat over parchment paper.

 - Heat olive oil in a large pan over medium high heat.
 Add onion and green bell pepper.
 Season lightly with salt and pepper.
-Sauce for 5 minutes.
-Add minced garlic and saute for an additional 2 minutes.
+Sauce for five minutes.
+Add minced garlic and sauté for an additional two minutes.

 - Add crushed tomatoes, Italian seasoning and salt and pepper.
 Mix in water.
 Reduce to medium low heat.
 Cover.
 Simmer for 15-20 minutes, stirring occasionally.

 - While the sauce cooks, prepare filling in a large bowl.
-Add spinach, ricotta cheese, 1 cup mozzarella, egg, 2 tbsp parsley and salt and pepper.
+Add spinach, ricotta cheese, one cup mozzarella, egg, two tbsp parsley and salt and pepper.
 Mix well.